pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 event data.

-Because the IDs must be unique, applications may experience the library's ``ConcurrencyErrors`` exception if they happen to insert records simultaneously with others.
+Because the IDs must be unique, applications may experience the library's ``ConcurrencyError`` exception if they happen to insert records simultaneously with others.
 Record ID conflicts are retried a finite number of times by the library before a ``ConcurrencyError`` exception is raised.
-But with a load beyond the capability of a service, increased congestion will be experienced as an increased frequency of ConcurrencyErrors.
+But with a load beyond the capability of a service, increased congestion will be experienced by the application as an increased frequency of concurrency errors.

-Please note, without the ``contiguous_record_ids`` feature enabled, the ID columns of library record classes fall back to the auto-incrementing default, and so the record IDs can anyway be used to get all the records in the order they were written.
+Please note, without the ``contiguous_record_ids`` feature enabled, the ID columns of library record classes should be merely auto-incrementing, and so the record IDs can anyway be used to get all the records in the order they were written.
 However, auto-incrementing the ID can lead to a sequence of IDs that has gaps, a non-contiguous sequence, which could lead to race conditions and missed items.
-The gaps would need to be negociated, which is relatively complicated.
+The gaps would need to be negotiated, which is relatively complicated.
 To keep things relatively simple, a record manager that does not have the ``contiguous_record_ids`` feature enabled cannot be used with the library's ``RecordManagerNotificationLog`` class (introduced